corvallo/amentiz-code-challenge/README.md

 ---

-## 2️⃣ Path-Based Pagination With Automatic Skeleton Loading
+##  Query Pagination With Suspense Skeletons

-Instead of using query parameters, pagination uses URL segments so that every page change triggers a segment transition.
+Pagination relies on the `page` query parameter (for example `/grandmaster?page=4`).
-This enables a loading component that appears on every navigation without requiring client JavaScript.
+Each navigation re-renders the grid inside a keyed `<Suspense>` boundary which briefly shows a skeleton while the new data resolves server-side.

 Advantages:

-- smooth UX without hydration cost
+- smooth UX even without client-side pagination logic
-- no useTransition or client components needed
+- no `useTransition` or client fetches
-- clean separation of concerns
+- predictable refresh on every navigation
-- zero waterfall on navigation
+- retains full SSR/streaming benefits

 ---

-## 3️⃣ Performance Strategy: LRU Cache + Concurrency Limiting
+##  Performance Strategy: LRU Cache + Concurrency Limiting

 The Chess.com API rate-limits aggressive parallel requests and often returns 429 errors.